-The percentage charge model allows us to combine a percentage charge based on the total amount of transactions and a fixed fee based on the number of transactions.
+The percentage instant charge model allows us to combine a percentage charge based on the amount of the transaction and a fixed fee.

 If we wanted to go even further, we could define free units.
 For instance, we could:

 For fintech companies like Stripe, implementing a per-transaction pricing model is a good way to increase revenue as customers grow and capture value everytime a transaction is processed.

-With Lago, you can create your own billable metrics and use the percentage charge model to adapt this template to your products and services.
+With Lago, you can create your own billable metrics and use the percentage instant charge model to adapt this template to your products and services.